MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-multi-geo.md

 4. When you are ready to set up Office 365 Multi-Geo, [configure your tenant for multi-geo](multi-geo-tenant-configuration.md).

 5. [Set up search](configure-search-for-multi-geo.md).

+> [!NOTE]
+>For more details on Licensing and Pricing visit [Multi Geo licensing and Pricing](https://techcommunity.microsoft.com/t5/blogs/blogarticleprintpage/blog-id/Office365Blog/article-id/2176)

 ## See also